x684867/nemesis_server/src/nodejs/deps/npm/doc/api/npm-link.md

 Without parameters, link will create a globally-installed symbolic link from `prefix/package-name` to the current folder.

-With a parameters, link will create a symlink from the local `node_modules` folder to the global symlink.
+With a parameters, link will create a symlink from the local `node_packages` folder to the global symlink.

 When creating tarballs for `npm publish`, the linked packages are